yaakovLowenstein/hx-requests/docs/guide/blocks.rst

 Example
 -------

-Using the example from :ref:`forms <HTML>`, instead of using an :code:`include`, we can replace that with a block.
+Using the example from :ref:`forms <HTML>`, instead of using an :code:`include`, we can replace that with a block

 *user_info_page.html* (what it originally was)